 Several fusion-crusted stones having a combined weight of 380 g were found near Foum Zguid, Morocco and purchased by R. Chaoui.
 These were subsequently acquired by a number of meteorite dealers, including material purchased by G. Fujihara from R. Chaoui's brother.
-Sample analyses were conducted at the University of Washington at Seattle (A. Irving and S. Kuehner), Arizona State University (L. Garvie), and the University of New Mexico (oxygen isotope analysis; K. Ziegler).
+Sample analyses were conducted at the University of Washington in Seattle (A. Irving and S. Kuehner), Arizona State University (L. Garvie), and the University of New Mexico (oxygen isotope analysis; K. Ziegler).
 The meteorite was classified as an ungrouped carbonaceous chondrite.

 The silicates identified in NWA 8781 include olivine, orthopyroxene, and diopside, along with the opaque minerals kamacite and troilite.
+The geochemistry writeup in MetBull 107 states that the ferroan olivine component contains 0.20.4 wt% Cr2O3, which is consistent with a subtype 3.0 (Ruggiu et al., 2021 and references therein).
 The fine-grained matrix material constitutes ~50 vol%, and no phyllosilicates were observed.
 Chondrules are very small (210 [±60] µm) compared to those in CV and CK chondrites.
 The apparent absence of CAIs is also inconsistent with CV as well as CO chondrites, and the lack of magnetite is inconsistent with CK chondrites.
-In addition, the O-isotopic values for NWA 8781 plot in a space distinct from other known carbonaceous chondrite groups, but very close to that for the C3-ungrouped NWA 12416 (see diagrams below).
+In addition, the O-isotope composition of NWA 8781 is more 16O-rich than that of CM chondrites and plots in a space distinct from other known carbonaceous chondrite groups, but is similar to the C3-ungrouped Telakoast 001 and NWA 12416, and the C2-ungrouped NWA 13167 and NWA 13479 (see diagrams below).

 Diagram from MetBull 107